| (Narrator is always a

 the one prize she wants most has eluded her so far, the prize that

 she has dreamt of since she was a little girl.
+MK: I have a different

 perspective now than when I was seventeen, and I prefer this perspective